oi-narendra/anydrawer/README.md

 # Anydrawer

-The `anydrawer` package allows you to easily show a customizable drawer from any horizontal side of the screen in your Flutter applications.
-Unlike the default scaffold drawer that can only be shown from the scaffold itself, this package provides the flexibility to display drawers from various parts of your app's UI.
-The package includes a `showDrawer` function that facilitates the process of displaying the drawer, and you can also customize the drawer's appearance and behavior using the `DrawerConfig` class.
+# Anydrawer

+Introducing a revolutionary Flutter package that allows you to display a drawer from anywhere within your app, simply by providing context.

+Say goodbye to the constraints of using a scaffold to show a drawer.

+With this package, you gain the flexibility to display a drawer from any point in your app, enhancing your app's navigation and user experience.
+Whether you're building a complex app with numerous screens or a simple one with a few, this package is designed to make your development process smoother and your app more user-friendly.

+Try it today and experience the difference!

 ## Installation